Menu

 Brand owners can use Transparency authenticity stickers that help protect customers from counterfeit items.
 Check the Transparency page for more information, and make sure you read Amazon’s barcode requirements to make sure that your items are sorted at picked properly in Amazon fulfillment centers.

-Amazon fulfillment centers only have so much space, no matter how vast they are and how many there are across the world.
+Amazon fulfillment centers only have so much space.
 Professional selling accounts will have inventory storage limits if their Inventory Performance Index (IPI) number drops below a certain threshold.
+IPI is calculated based on sell-through, stranded inventory, in-stock inventory, and excess inventory rates.

-Amazon replaced restock limits by storage type with FBA capacity limits in March 2023.
+Amazon introduced FBA capacity limits in March 2023.
 You can see your FBA capacity limits in the Capacity Monitor in Seller Central.
 It's available on the FBA dashboard, Restock page, Inventory Performance Dashboard, Shipping Queue, and Send to Amazon.
 These limits include your on-hand inventory as well as any inbound FBA shipments.
 You have a separate capacity limit for each storage type (standard-size, oversize, apparel, footwear, or extra-large) each month.
-Amazon will provide your capacity limits for the upcoming month in the third full week of each current month in the Capacity Monitor as well as via email.
+Amazon will provide your capacity limits for the upcoming month in the third full week of each current month in the Capacity Monitor and via email.
 You can bid for additional storage space if needed.

 Buyers can leave seller feedback on orders fulfilled by Amazon.
 If Amazon deems the feedback inappropriate or irrelevant, they may strike through the rating, and it will not impact your performance metrics.
 Make sure you’re familiar with Amazon’s policy regarding FBA seller feedback.